Tyler Stephenson Player Props: Reds vs. Nationals

-On Tuesday, Tyler Stephenson (.432 on-base percentage in past 10 games, 89 points above season-long percentage) and the Cincinnati Reds face the Washington Nationals, whose starting pitcher will be Patrick Corbin.
-First pitch is at 11:05 AM ET.
+Tyler Stephenson -- batting .394 in his past 10 games -- will be in action for the Cincinnati Reds against the Washington Nationals, with Josiah Gray on the hill, on July 5 at 7:05 PM ET.

-He racked up two hits (going 2-for-3 with an RBI) in his most recent game against the Nationals.
+In his most recent game he had a one-hit showing (1-for-4) against the Nationals.

 Tyler Stephenson Game Info & Props vs. the Nationals